 Another pause, while the thought of a new vision and a prostitute running the church business all in one Sunday service sinks in.
 Events such as this may seem like a lot to take in.
 That is if you do not know the pastor.
 For a preacher, the man is full of surprises.
 He takes in a breath, smiles, and announces, our job is to ‘Be Christ like; not just Christian.”

-He lets those words hang in the air.
+He let those words hang in the air.

 “Be Christ like; not just Christian!”

-When he nearly shouts his statement, the voice bounces off the large panes of glass windows, “Just six words.
+When he nearly shouts his statement, the voice bounced off the large panes of glass windows, “Just six words.
 You can handle that.
 Repeat them with me.”

 One old lady in the front row yells back, “Be Christ like, not just Christian.”

-To draw attention away from what many may call temptation the organist jumps in with a hymn called, To Be Like Jesus, and that gets the congregation standing, shouting and singing.
+To draw attention away from what many may call temptation the organist jumped in with a hymn called, To Be Like Jesus, and that gets the congregation standing, shouting and singing.

-The rally goes on with members chanting; some even moved to the isles to shout and dance waving their arms.
+The rally built up with intensity with members chanting; some even moved to the isles to shout and dance waving their arms.
 Just as the virus had spread the thing retreated and seats were taken with silence once again filling the place with the final notes from the song.

-Sunday morning sun beams arch down from the stained glass windows illuminating clouds of dust only seen in that light from above.
-The preacher smiles in his warmth of success from his new line and sees in the audience a look in the faces of members filled to bursting with stories about sin and salvation, and with the success of the rally still pounding hearts.
+Sunday morning sun beams arched down from the stained glass windows illuminating clouds of dust only seen in that light from above.
+The preacher smiled in his warmth of success from his new line and saw in the audience a look in the faces of members filled to bursting with stories about sin and salvation, and with the success of the rally still pounding hearts.
 He gained that special confidence to take it up a notch “Does anyone have anything to share in the ways of testimony this morning”

 “Yeah, I can share,” the voice from the last pew turned heads.

-A man in a worn brown suit stands.
-His plaid flannel shirt is buttoned to the top with no tie; his Sunday best.
+A man in a worn brown suit stood.
+His plaid flannel shirt buttoned to the top with no tie; his Sunday best.
 The guy walked up to the podium and before speaking, he lit a cigarette, “I quit last year.
 But, I started again.”